 - Quick completion.

 The best part is that it has streamlined subjects as per the degree requirements.
-Unlike traditional programs that cover all topics from arts to management sciences for the graduation of students, online ones usually include courses that specifically required for the respective field eradicating all other additional subjects which eventually leads to a quick completion of programs.
+Traditional programs that cover all topics from arts to management sciences for the graduation of students.
+Online ones, on the other hand, usually include courses that specifically required for the respective field eradicating all other additional subjects which eventually leads to a quick completion of programs.

 - Limitation of the subject to be taught online.

-It is a fact that the majority of the topics can be pursued with online education, however, there are certain subjects that just don’t fit with online learning.
+Students can pursue most topics online.
+However, there are certain subjects that just don’t fit with online learning.
 For instance, studying medical surgeries and technical expertise would be difficult online as it requires proper physical demo and exercises.

 - Increased personal responsibility.

-As there is a liberty to study as per your own schedule in online degree courses, the responsibility of completing them and monitoring the process is much higher as compared to traditional education programs.
+Yes, there is a liberty to study as per your own schedule in online degree courses.
+But, the responsibility of completing them and monitoring the process is much higher as compared to traditional education programs.
 Usually, people take it easy and procrastinate which can eventually lead to poor results.

 - Challenge when it comes to networking.

 Networking is very important when it comes to finding a graduate program or job-hunting.
 It is a fact that networking grows strong in traditional environments.
 Those who are completing courses find it very challenging to create and develop strong networks.